artagnon/clayoven/README.md

 ## Usage

-- `clayoven init` to generate the necessary template website.
+- `clayoven init` to generate the necessary starter project.
 - `clayoven` to generate html files incrementally based on the current git index.
 - `clayoven aggressive` to regenerate the entire site; only requires to be run on occassion.
 - `clayoven httpd` to preview your website locally.